Geoff Cox BA MA PhD

 10/2017 Contemporary Research Intensive, introduction, University of Architecture IUAV.

-06/2017 Introduction, with Jacob Lund, The Contemporary Contemporary, international conference, ARoS Aarhus Art Museum, Denmark.
+06/2017 Introduction, w/ Jacob Lund, The Contemporary Contemporary, international conference, ARoS Aarhus Art Museum, Denmark.

-02/2017 Introduction and moderation of panel, Prove You Are Nonhuman (with Finn Brunton, Marloes de Valk, Suzanne Treister), transmediale festivals for art and digital culture, Haus der Kultern der Welt.
+02/2017 Introduction and moderation of panel, Prove You Are Nonhuman (w/ Finn Brunton, Marloes de Valk, Suzanne Treister), transmediale festivals for art and digital culture, Haus der Kultern der Welt.

 02/2017 Machine Research panel, transmediale festivals for art and digital culture, Haus der Kultern der Welt.